 “Nope,” replies the rancher, “Not too many of ‘em survive the branding.”

 optimist and pessimist are out duck hunting on the marshes between

 and the Gulf of Mexico.
 The optimist, who owns the bird dog, knocks

 down a mallard.
-The dog immediately climbs out of the boat, walks across the water,
+The dog immediately climbs out of the boat, walks

-mallard sails low and the optimist nails it with equal
+Soon another mallard sails low and the optimist nails it with equal

 facility.
 Again, the dog climbs out of the boat, walks across the

 the pessimist if he had noticed anything unusual about his bird